 LGBTQ+ Veteran care

-Jonathan M. Wainwright VA employees receive training in clinical care that is responsive to the unique needs of LGBTQ+ Veterans.
-Our trained LGBTQ+ Veteran care coordinators are fully equipped to support the health, welfare, and dignity of you and your family.
+Jonathan M. Wainwright Memorial VA Medical Center employees receive training in clinical care that is responsive to the unique needs of LGBTQ+ Veterans.
+VA's trained LGBTQ+ Veteran care coordinators are fully equipped to support the health, welfare and dignity of you and your family.

 Connect with a care coordinator

-Care we provide at VA Walla Walla health care
+Care we provide at the Jonathan M. Wainwright VA

 We promote the health, welfare, and dignity of Veterans who identify as lesbian, gay, bisexual, transgender, queer/questioning (LGBTQ+) or a related identity.
 We focus on ensuring a safe, welcoming, and affirmative environment when providing you with sensitive and high-quality health care services like: